SCCapstone/deepseek/README.md

 - **Setup**
 1. Install [Docker](https://docs.docker.com/engine/install/), then start it

-2. Clone the repository and navigate to the project directory
+2. Clone the repository and navigate to the project root directory

 3. Run the command `docker-compose up`